FreakForever/NER-Knowledge-Graph/README.md

-# 🧠 Medical Knowledge Graph using NER
+# 🧠 Medical Knowledge Graph using NER -> KG-RAG

 This project builds a **medical knowledge graph** using Named Entity Recognition (NER) and manual annotation for high-accuracy extraction of medical relationships.